daniloaleixo/coursera-machine-learning/week1/README.md

 Non-clustering: The "Cocktail Party Algorithm", allows you to find structure in a chaotic environment. (i.e. identifying individual voices and music from a mesh of sounds at a cocktail party).

+## Model and Cost Function

+### Model Representation

+To establish notation for future use, we’ll use x<sup>(i)</sup> to denote the “input” variables (living area in this example), also called input features, and y<sup>(i)</sup> to denote the “output” or target variable that we are trying to predict (price).
+A pair (x<sup>(i)</sup>, y<sup>(i)</sup>) is called a training example, and the dataset that we’ll be using to learn—a list of m training examples(x<sup>(i)</sup>, y<sup>(i)</sup>); i=1,...,m—is called a training set.We will also use X to denote the space of input values, and Y to denote the space of output values.
+In this example, X = Y = ℝ.

+To describe the supervised learning problem slightly more formally, our goal is, given a training set, to learn a function h : X → Y so that h(x) is a “good” predictor for the corresponding value of y.
+For historical reasons, this function h is called a hypothesis.

+When the target variable that we’re trying to predict is continuous, such as in our housing example, we call the learning problem a <b>regression</b> problem.
+When y can take on only a small number of discrete values (such as if, given the living area, we wanted to predict if a dwelling is a house or an apartment, say), we call it a <b>classification</b> problem.